anugushravya/broken-hash/TestCase_7_Open_API.md

 ### Assumptions

-Hash application is running on windows machine.
+Hash application is running on a windows machine.
-Curl is installed on the machine to send request.
+Curl is installed on the machine to send the request.

 ## Test Steps